 - Melt 1 tablespoon of butter in a small skillet over medium-high heat.
 The goal is to make one pancake in the pan at a time.
 A saute pan is good for this.
 Each pancake made requires a new pat of butter in the pan.

-- Poor in just enough batter to coat the bottom of the pan, but not so little that you can see the pan bottom through the batter.
+- Pour in just enough batter to coat the bottom of the pan, but not so little that you can see the pan bottom through the batter.

 - When the pancake is no longer runny on top, carefully lift an edge to check for browning underneath.
 The color should be a dark golden color.
 When done, flip over.
 Finish to same color on the other side.
 Remove to a dish and cover to keep warm.
 When complete, the stack can be heated in the microwave if necessary for about 50 seconds.